dicacristian/TestCases/README.md

    4. Choose the Green color and M size
    5. Click on "Add to Cart"

-   Expected results: A new message: "You added Montana Wind Jacket to your shopping cart." :
+   Expected result: A new message: "You added Montana Wind Jacket to your shopping cart." :

    ![image](https://github.com/dicacristian/TestCases/assets/85904271/5cc5579f-3fcc-46bb-9c56-3ba8931c1306)